Pylons/peppercorn/docs/index.rst

   want the selected value back in the pstruct to be recorded under a well-known name.
 This name will be the name of the ``rename`` token surrounding some radio controls.

+- ``ignore``: The subsequent data elements will be ignored (not added to the mapping or sequence) until the next ``__end__`` token.
+Useful when forms include a field designed for client side scripting, such as a "select all" checkbox in the middle of a series of checkboxes.

 ``__start__`` markers can be unnamed; they are unnamed when their value does not contain a colon.
 For example, the start marker